 Should I restore a Victorian tiled floor myself?

 Over time and as a result of underlying movement and heavy footfall, it's not uncommon for tiles to crack, become loose or go missing.
 While you can often repair original tiled floors on a DIY basis, if yours is in very poor condition we would advise seeking specialist advice, such as from the Tiles & Architectural Ceramics Society.

 Period Living is the UK's best-selling period homes magazine.
 Get inspiration, ideas and advice straight to your door every month with a subscription (opens in new tab).

 When it comes to laying an entire tiled floor, it's important to remember that a concrete floor beneath may need screeding to level it, while a wooden floor will probably require lining with marine ply to strengthen it.

-Equally, if you're working with unglazed tiles – which can be porous and need to be handled with care to avoid staining – it may be worth considering a professional tile fitter.
-Fired Earth's tiling service comes recommended.
+Equally, if you're working with unglazed tiles – which can be porous and need to be handled with care to avoid staining – it is a skilled job, is definitely worth considering a professional tile fitter.

-If there isn’t rot, subsidence or another problem in your sub-floor, you can restore old hallway floor tiles yourself by carefully removing the loose or damaged tiles (see below) and replacing them with intact originals or new tiles cut to match.
+If there isn’t rot, subsidence or another problem in your sub-floor, you can restore old hallway floor tiles yourself by carefully removing the loose or damaged tiles (see below) and replacing them with intact originals, salvaged buys or new tiles cut to match.

 To repair a tiled floor, you will need...

 - Mild conservation grade detergent such as Vulpex Spirit Soap (opens in new tab) or Synperonic A7 (opens in new tab)